Visit your forestVisitor information, walks & directions

 Not all areas of the Heart of England Forest offer permissive or public access, so please check out the woodland walks section below, where you can download maps of our woodlands with permissive footpath walks.
 Please note that all permissive footpaths in the Heart of England Forest are closed for 1 day each year.

 Currently there are five car parks, offering off road parking at public access points into the Heart of England Forest.
-Donations are requested when using these parking facilities, which are closed at dusk.
+Donations are requested when using these parking facilities, which are closed at 5pm between October and March and 9pm from April to September.
 Our car parks may be closed at certain times due to adverse weather conditions.
 Please be aware that car parks will remain open through icy and winter conditions, however they will not be gritted or cleared of snow.
 The decision on whether to use the car park rests with the public.
 Please respect our neighbours and use the car parks provided to access the Heart of England Forest.